top of page

 Massage for Motor Vehicle Accidents

 Massage is especially helpful in managing whiplash, chronic pain, stiffness, and tension that can arise weeks or even months after an accident.
-It’s a valuable complementary therapy to other medical treatments, such as physical therapy or chiropractic care.
+It’s a valuable complementary therapy to other medical treatments, such as physical therapy, acupuncture, or chiropractic care.
 Motor vehicle accident massage can play a crucial role in a patient’s rehabilitation journey by promoting faster recovery and improving overall well-being.

 MVA massages are tailored to each clients specific injuries and needs.
 First sessions begin with a thorough assessment in which client and practitioner work together to determine the safest and most effective treatment.
 Injuries are complex and often pain can move around the body to areas you may not expect.
-Each session will address the immediate tension showing up in the body, as well as the originally strained areas.
-Both gentle and more vigorous techniques can be utilized as is needed by each individual.
-Most importantly, the aim is to reduce tension and return to normal mobility so that clients can enjoy to their daily activities pain free.

 Swedish